fathomnet/worms-server/README.md

 - `/query/startswith/:prefix` - returns all names that start with `:prefix`.
 [Example](http://fathomnet.org:8888/query/startswith/fish)
 - `/query/contains/:glob` - returns all the names that contain `:glob`.
 [Example](http://fathomnet.org:8888/query/contains/crab)
 - `/taxa/parent/:name` - returns the name, alternateNames, and rank of the parent of the term.
 [Example](http://fathomnet.org:8888/taxa/parent/Atolla)
-- `/taxa/children/:name` - - returns the name, alternateNames, and rank of the children of the term.
+- `/taxa/children/:name` - returns the name, alternateNames, and rank of the children of the term.
 [Example](http://fathomnet.org:8888/taxa/children/Atolla)
+- `/taxa/ancestors/:name` - return a tree structure from the root of the taxonomic tree down to the given name.
+Note that the last node will have it's children trimmed off.
+[Example](http://fathomnet.org:8888/taxa/ancestors/Atolla)
 - `/taxa/descendants/:name` - return a tree structure of descendants from the provided name on down through the tree.
 [Example](http://fathomnet.org:8888/taxa/descendants/Atollidae)
 - `/taxa/info/:name` - returns the name, alternateNames, and rank of a term.
 [Example](http://fathomnet.org:8888/taxa/info/Atolla)